In the studio, with a painting in progress, February 2018.

 “Tapley masterfully blends the discipline of a hard-earned classical technique with a vision that is thoroughly modern and personal,” wrote Bill Creevy in a feature article for American Artist (November 1999).
 The artist's pastel painting, Jury Rig, was on the cover of the magazine.

 Kentucky Educational Television included the artist in the 2001 series Looking at Painting, made by Guy Mendes and Robert Tharsing.
-In 2019, KET presented the artist in an episode of Kentucky Life, directed by Tom Thurman.
+In 2019, KET interviewed the artist in an episode of Kentucky Life, directed by Tom Thurman.

 The artist is a member of Zeuxis, an association of still-life painters based in New York City that presents exhibitions at museums and galleries across the country.